Kajal Aggarwal Loses To Regina Cassandra As Evaru And Not Rananagaram Impresses Fans

 Meanwhile, Kajal will next be seen in Paris Paris, a remake of the Hindi movie Queen that featured Kangana Ranaut in the lead.
 As the film features her in a key role, many feel that it might help the actress put the Rananagaram debacle behind her.
 She also has Indian 2, featuring Kamal Haasan in the lead, in her kitty.

-Coming back to Regina has Party, Kallapart and other movies in the pipeline..
+Coming back to Regina, she has Party, Kallapart and other movies in the pipeline.